What Continuous Possession of Property Means in Adverse Possession Claim

 For a trespasser trying to gain title to these types of pieces of property, seasonal occupation is acceptable as long as it's in a manner consistent with how the true owner would use the property.
 So, in short, the requirement of continuity of possession is satisfied with activities that are seasonal in character.

-"Tacking" Different Trespassers' Periods of Possession Together
+"Tacking" Different Trespassers' Periods of Possession Together for Adverse Possession Claim

 While possession of a piece of land must be continuous for the statutory period, the possession doesn't always need to be by the same person in order to support an adverse possession claim.

-If two adverse possessors are in "privity" with one another, then most courts will allow the second adverse possessor to "tack" or combine his or her time on the land with the time spent by the first adverse possessor.
+If two adverse possessors are in "privity" with one another, then most courts will allow the second adverse possessor to "tack" or combine their time on the land with the time spent by the first adverse possessor.
 Privity is a legal term that essentially means that there's a direct connection between the two parties.
 It can be established in several ways, such as by lease, descent, or outright sale.

-Jane occupies the land for another three years.
-This would likely meet the statutory requirement for ten years of continuity, giving Jane the ability to gain title by adverse possession even though she herself did not possess the land for the full ten years.
+For example, imagine that the statutory period for adverse possession in your state is 10 years.
+Martha has adversely possessed a vacant lot in her neighborhood for 7 years, then sells her interest in the lot to Jane.
+Jane occupies the land for another 3 years.
+This would likely meet the statutory requirement for 10 years of continuity, giving Jane the ability to gain title by adverse possession even though she herself did not possess the land for the full 10 years.

 Talk to a Lawyer